-The observer is anything but passive in quantum physics experiments.
-Observation appears to affect what is being measured by “collapsing the wave function."
+In quantum physics, the observer is anything but passive.
+In experiments, observation appears to affect what is being measured by “collapsing the wave function into matter."
 Gazing into my abstract paintings similarly involves collapsing the possibilities of a semi-formless chaos into an interpretation.
 The complex yet indistinct shapes, colours, and textures compel the imagination to complete the painting.
 This co-creative style of abstraction acknowledges and draws out the creator from within the observer.

 Gazing and visualizing are one type of interaction people might have with my art.
-Like the Rorschach inkblot test, my paintings can facilitate mild conscious visualization.
+Like the Rorschach inkblot test, the paintings can facilitate mild conscious visualization.
 The viewer supplies the content and meaning of what is discovered—that is why I refer to the artwork as dynamic playgrounds.
 This inbuilt subjectivity allows one painting to appear differently to a multitude of viewers, functioning as a kind of subconscious mirror.

 In quantum physics, objects can exist in more than one state when no one is looking at them; curiously, my paintings exist in multiple states especially when people are looking at them.
 A group of people reported seeing the following images in the painting below:

 a whale with a blue-green eye

 a lady dressed in pink holding a scepter